awithy/Busybody/README.md

 ## Capabilities ##

-Almost none.
-It will just run a simple ping test on a number of hosts and write state changes to file.
+Not much yet.
+It will just run a ping test on a number of hosts and e-mail alerts on host state changes.

 ## Building ##